Are you curious if your corn snake is a boy or a girl?

 How can you determine the sex of your corn snake?

 There are three ways to sex your corn snake: popping, probing, and a visual examination.
-The simplest technique to sex your snake is to examine the tail of your snake, after the vent.
-On male snakes, there will be larger bulges due to the hemipenis, creating a larger tail than on a female.
+The simplest technique to sex your snake is to examine the tail of your snake after the vent.
+There will be larger bulges due to the hemipenis on male snakes, creating a larger tail than on a female.
 On a female snake, her tail will immediately be tapered after the vent.
 Popping and probing should only be done by an experienced caretaker or a veterinarian.

 If you would like to learn more about sexing your corn snake, continue reading.

 Male and female corn snakes do not have easily detectable differences between the two.